Gosport: Geography

 The Town area of the Borough, including Newtown, consists of the High Street, Stoke Road shopping area, Walpole Park, Royal Clarence Yard and three modern marinas: Royal Clarence, Gosport Marina and Haslar Marina.

 South of the centre is Haslar Creek, which flows into Portsmouth Harbour near the harbour mouth.
 The lowest part of Haslar Creek is called Haslar Lake; at its western end, the creek splits into two branches.
 These are called Workhouse Lake (the northern branch) and Stoke Lake (the southern branch).
 South East of Stoke Lake and along Gilkicker Point is the area of Clayhall.

 West, Northwest and South of Stoke Lake is the district and village of Alverstoke.
 To the west of which is Browndown, where the River Alver flows into The Solent at Stokes Bay.
 Further west from Browndown point is the district of Lee-on-the-Solent with the former RNAS Daedalus which is now home to a hovercraft museum and several marine related businesses, and CEMAST College (Fareham College).
 It is also used as a base for glider clubs, light aeroplanes, HM Coastguard heliport and police aircraft.

 In the west of Gosport is the naval base HMS Sultan.
 West of Sultan is the district of Rowner, which includes Alver Village.

 There are several districts north, northwest and west of the town centre.
 These include areas that extend to the inland areas of the peninsula, Hardway (including Priddy's Hard and Forton Lake) Elson, Brockhurst, Bridgemary and Rowner.
 Hoeford (A32 Gosport Road) is the most northwesterly area within Gosport, and ends at the boundary with the Borough of Fareham.

 Climate

 The climate of Gosport is milder than that of the surrounding areas, winter frosts being light and short-lived and snow quite rare.
 Temperatures rarely drop much below freezing, because the peninsula has water to the south and east.
 Portsdown Hill also protects the town from the cold northerly winds during the winter months.
 Located on the south coast, Gosport also receives more sunshine per annum than most of the UK.
-The average maximum temperature in January is 9 °C with the average minimum being 4 °C. The average maximum temperature in July is 22 °C, with the average minimum being 15 °C. The record high temperature is 32 °C and record low is -9 °C.
+The average maximum temperature in January is 9 °C with the average minimum being 4 °C. The average maximum temperature in July is 22 °C, with the average minimum being 15 °C. Until 2026, the record high temperature was 32 °C. A new June temperature record for the UK of 36.1 °C was provisionally set in Gosport on the afternoon of Wednesday 24 June 2026, which broke a longstanding UK record from the 1976 European heatwave.
+The record low is -9 °C. The provisional record was surpassed the following day.

 The Met Office has a weather station at the M.R.S.C. in Lee-on-the-Solent.